changwmyung/al-folio/_members/3_students_taehyeonpark.md

         {% include figure.html path="assets/img/members/thpark.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm-8">
-    I'm Taehyun Park, integrated PhD program in computational chemistry.
+    &nbsp;I'm Taehyun Park, integrated PhD program in computational chemistry.
     I am interested in researching energy storage technology.
-    Currently, I am going to develop a next-generation machine learning potential that accurately predicts the energy at the first principle level of a material according to the spin state that can be applied to the cathode, an important element of the battery.
+    Currently, I am going to develop a next-generation machine learning potential that accurately predicts the energy at the first principle level of a material according to the spin state that can be applied to the cathode, an important element of the battery.<br>

-    Starting with a simple magnetic base system, it will expand to the combination of a wide range of transition metal species, such as Fe, Ti, and Mn, and DRX cathode.
-Based on this, complex structural transition due to charging and discharging of DRX materials, Li transport mechanism, sloping electrochemical profile, and the like may be studied.
+    &nbsp;Starting with a simple magnetic base system, it will expand to the combination of a wide range of transition metal species, such as Fe, Ti, and Mn, and DRX cathode.
+Based on this, complex structural transition due to charging and discharging of DRX materials, Li transport mechanism, sloping electrochemical profile, and the like may be studied.<br>

     </div>
 </div>

-According to the flow, my research goals are as below.
+&nbsp;According to the flow, my research goals are as below.

 1. Development of sparse gaussian process regression(SGPR)
 2. Study...